xanderwasserman/esp32_p1meter/README.md

 | 4 -      |      |
 | 5 - RXD (data) | RX (gpio3) |

-On most Landys and Gyr models a 10K resistor should be used between the ESP's 3.3v and the p1's DATA (RXD) pin.
+On most models a 10K resistor should be used between the ESP's 3.3v and the p1's DATA (RXD) pin.
 Many howto's mention RTS requires 5V (VIN) to activate the P1 port, but for me 3V3 suffices.

 ![Wiring](https://raw.githubusercontent.com/daniel-jong/esp8266_p1meter/master/assets/esp8266_p1meter_bb.png)

-<details><summary>Optional: Powering the ESP8266 using your ESMR5+ meter</summary>
+<details><summary>Optional: Powering the ESP8266 using your DSMR5+ meter</summary>
 <p>
 When using a 6 pin cable you can use the power source provided by the meter.